IBN Announces Latest Episode of The Bell2Bell Podcast featuring Mariano Soria, General Manager of Turbo Energy S.A.

 LOS ANGELES, Nov.
 21, 2023 (GLOBE NEWSWIRE) -- via IBN – IBN, a multifaceted communications organization engaged in connecting public companies to the investment community, is pleased to announce the release of the latest episode of The Bell2Bell Podcast as part of its sustained effort to provide specialized content distribution via widespread syndication channels.

 The Bell2Bell Podcast delivers informative updates and exclusive interviews with executives operating in fast-moving industries.
-Bell2Bell’s latest podcast features Mariano Soria, General Manager of Turbo Energy S.A., a leading photovoltaic energy storage technology company based in Valencia, Spain.
+Bell2Bell’s latest podcast features Mariano Soria, General Manager of Turbo Energy S.A.
+(NASDAQ: TURB), a leading photovoltaic energy storage technology company based in Valencia, Spain.

 To begin the interview, Soria introduced Turbo Energy and its business model.